-The results of detailed study of the nanno- and microfossil content of the sediment described above are consistent with their intensely reworked nature.
+The microfossil content of the sediment described above are consistent with their intensely reworked nature.
 Calcareous nannofossils and planktonic and benthic foraminifers of varying abundances and levels of preservation were observed.
-Volcanic clasts, coral fragments, abundant reefdwelling benthic foraminifers, and highly fragmented foraminifers are observed in the majority of core catcher samples.
+Volcanic clasts, coral fragments, highly fragmented foraminifers, and abundant reef-dwelling benthic foraminifers are observed in the majority of core catcher samples.
 Biostratigraphic datums derived from both calcareous nannofossils and planktonic foraminifers show that Site U1394 contains many levels of reworked sediment from the early Pleistocene amidst a background of late Pleistocene sedimentation.

 The observed nannofossils generally show extremely poor preservation, and their abundance is low.
-Species observed throughout the cored sediment are Gephyrocapsa oceanica, Gephyrocapsa caribbeanica, Pseudoemiliania lacunosa, Calcidiscus leptoporus, Helicosphaera kamptneri, and Helicosphaera inversa.
-H. inversa is a very important species because of its short range through the early and late Pleistocene (upper Zone CN13 through Zone CN14), placing the cored materials within the Pleistocene.
-The Pleistocence age of the sediment is also indicated by the occurrence of Helicosphaera sellii (Zones CN10-CN13) in a number of samples.
-P. lacunosa, a species indicative of early Pleistocene sediment, was also abundant in several samples, with particularly large specimens (>7 μm) in Sample 340-U1394A-24X-CC.
+Typical nannofossil species observed within the cored sediment are Gephyrocapsa caribbeanica, Pseudoemiliania lacunosa, Calcidiscus leptoporus, and Helicosphaera kamptneri.
+Helicosphaera inversa is a very important species because of its short range through the early and late Pleistocene (upper Zone CN13 through Zone CN14), assigning the cored materials to the Pleistocene.
+Reworking of the sediment is also indicated by the occurrence of Helicosphaera sellii (Zones CN10-CN13) in a number of samples.
 Globigerinoides ruber (white) and Globigerinoides sacculifer dominate the planktonic foraminifers observed at Site U1394.
 Other abundant species include Globigerina falconensis, Globigerinita glutinata, Globigerinoides elongatus, Globorotalia tumida, and Neogloboquadrina dutertrei (dextral).
-Species present in all samples are indicative of warm subtropical waters.
-Three datum species were commonly encountered-Globorotalia flexuosa (0.07-0.40 Ma), Globigerinella calida (base occurrence at 0.22 Ma), and Globorotalia tosaensis (top of occurrence at 0.61 Ma)-placing the investigated sediment, in accordance with nannofossil observations, within the Pleistocene.
-The presence of the benthic foraminiferal species Osangularia, Globocassidulina, Cibicides, and Laticarinina spp. suggests a bathyal paleodepth for Site U1394.
+Planktonic foraminifer species present are indicative of warm subtropical waters.
+Three marker species were commonly encountered-Globorotalia flexuosa (0.07-0.40 Ma), Globigerinella calida (base occurrence [B] at 0.22 Ma), and Globorotalia tosaensis (top occurrence [T] at 0.61 Ma)-assigning the investigated sediment, in accordance with nannofossil observations, to within the Pleistocene.
+The presence of the benthic foraminiferal species Osangularia, Globocassidulina, Cibicides, and Laticarinina pauperata suggests a bathyal paleodepth for Site U1394.